jaminyah/ThreadConcepts/README.md

 ## 2. Thread
+The term "Thread", as is used commonly in Computer Science, is a shortened version of the more accurate term "Thread of execution."
 A thread is a sequeunce of instructions within a process that can be executed independently by the operating system scheduler.
-Threads use the same address space as the current process.
-As a result switching between threads is faster than switching between processes because processes have to switch address space.
-All threads in a process share process instruction and process data.
-A change in shared data in one thread can be seen by the other threads in the same process.
+Threads use the same address space as the current process in which it exists.
+As a result switching between threads is faster than switching between processes.
+This is because processes have to switch address space.
+All threads, in a process, share process instruction and process data.
+Making a change to shared data by one thread affects the shared data available to other threads in the same process.

 ### 2.1 Thread Structure
 * Thread ID